-Tax losses from disposals of residential property are also included under this question.
+Tax losses from disposals of residential property (except a loss from a bright-line sale, as explained below) are also included under this question.
 Net income from a bright-line sale is included under Residential income at Question 15.

 The sale of the main home and holiday home taxed under the mixed-use asset rules are also included here.